AntczakEI/stellarliftapp/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 ## Common mistakes

-## Mistake 1: Treating both sessions like separate days
+## Mistake 1: Treating both sessions like all-out tests

-They are not separate days.
+Two hard sessions can sometimes be appropriate, but trying to make both workouts long, high-volume, and max effort every time usually destroys quality.

 The first workout affects the second whether you like it or not.

+Know which session matters more and control the other one accordingly.

 ## Mistake 2: Doing nothing between sessions